SpongePowered/SpongeDocs/source/faq.rst

 But Forge doesn’t support unmodified vanilla clients?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At this time, yes, but LexManos has expressed plans in adding support
+Forge's lead developer LexManos has expressed plans to add support
-for vanilla clients.
+for vanilla clients in the 1.8 update.

 But Forge takes too long to update?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^